 So scroll down and let’s get it started!

 You can skip to a specific section if you like:

 What is Intermittent Fasting

-In human terms, it simply means controlling when do you eat and when you don’t.
-The period when you don’t consume any food or drinks (besides water) is called fasting window.
+In human terms, it merely means controlling when do you eat and when you don’t.
+The period when you don’t consume any food or drinks (besides water) is called a fasting window.
 And the rest is called…eating window.

 HOW DOES Intermittent Fasting WORK AND IS IT SAFE

 In the section above, we covered WHAT is intermittent fasting.

 But we don’t just want to blindly jump into doing something before understanding how does it work and is it the right fit with our goals, right?